rafshawn/RTOS-Notes/07-Inter-Process-Communication.md

 - using local sockets, ability to share data **and files**

 In other words...
-- Local sockets offer more advanced features, better performace, and flexibility.
+- Local sockets offer more advanced features, better performance, and flexibility.
 - Better suited for IPC scenarios.

 # System V IPC